crenteriam/crenteriam.github.oi/training/dynamic-documents/software-markdoc.md

 ### What is Markdoc?

-[Markdoc](https://github.com/haghish/markdoc) "literate programming" package, which is a fancy slogan for creating your research document within a plain text editor.
-Markdoc is an add-on to expand the functionality of the Do-File Editor to become a text formatting editor and produces document outputs (e.g., html, latex, markdown, or Word).
-It is an Stata package created by E.F.
-Haghish and supports several markup languages, including Latex and Markdown.
+[Markdoc](https://github.com/haghish/markdoc) is a "literate programming" package, which is a fancy way to say it's a tool for creating dynamic documents within the Do-File Editor.
+Markdoc expands the functionality of the Do-File Editor, making it a text formatting editor capable of producing markup-based documents (e.g., html, pdf or Word).
+Markdoc is primarily based in two markup languages, Latex and Markdown.

 ### Installing Markdoc